Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: Mapping matter in the space-time of merging massive binary black holes

 \subsubsection{Precursor emission}

 The {\it precursor emission,} days to hours prior to coalescence, is expected to come from the circumbinary disc, the mini discs around each black hole and the cavity wall filled of hot gas and accretion streams, each contributing at different wavelengths to a different extent.
-When the accretion rate makes the flow optically thick, soft (2 keV) X-ray radiation is dominated by the inner edge of the circumbinary disc and hard radiation (10 keV) by the gas in/near the mini discs \citep{tang18}.
-Doppler modulation of the light curve in tandem with the GW chirp could rise in presence of the "light bulb" associated to the mini discs \citep{Haiman17}, but this modulation could be erased by the non stationarity of the flow.
-The mini discs get thinner as their tidal truncation radius shrinks redicing the Hill sphere to the size of the hole's innermost stable circular orbit, and accretion is highly non stationary, driven by pressure gradients at least as much as by internal stresses.
-However, periodicities could originate in the shock-heated lopsided cavity wall.
-During adiabatic contraction of the binary soft X-rays follow the periodic oscillation traced by the GWs, but during the GW chirp, the dimming of the light curve makes the cross-correlation between the EM and GW signal difficult to be extracted \citep[see, e.g.][]{tang18}.
+When the accretion rate makes the flow optically thick, soft (2 keV) X-ray radiation is dominated by the inner edge of the circumbinary disc and hard radiation (10 keV) by the gas in/near the mini discs \citep{Gutierrez2022}.
+Doppler modulation of the light curve in tandem with the GW chirp could rise in presence of the "light bulb" associated to a mini disc around the secondary black hole \citep{Haiman17}, but this modulation could be erased by the non stationarity of the inflows, driven by pressure gradients at least as much as by internal stresses.
+Close to merger the mini disc get thinner as the tidal truncation radius shrinks reducing the Hill sphere to the size of the hole's innermost stable circular orbit \citep{2021ApJ...910L..26P}.
+During the GW chirp, the dimming of the light curve, that could be a distinctive signature of the last few orbits of a SMBHM makes the cross-correlation between the EM and GW signal difficult to be extracted.

 Outside thermalized regions and in case of low accretion rate, inverse Compton scattering for coronal emission around the mini discs produces hard X-ray emission \citep{dAscoli18}.
 Additional X-ray variability may arise from refilling/depletion episodes caused by periodic passage of the black holes near the overdensity feature at the edge of the circumbinary disc.
 Also Doppler beaming \citep{Haiman17} and gravitational lensing \citep{2018MNRAS.474.2975D} can modulate the observed light flux seen by near-plane observers.
 The emission is in general highly anisotropic, especially when the binary is seen edge-on, and thus with the lowest GW amplitude.